nlohmann/json/doc/mkdocs/docs/api/basic_json/operator_ValueType.md

 !!! note "Definition of `JSON_EXPLICIT`"

-    By default `JSON_EXPLICIT` defined to the empty string, so the signature is:
+    By default `JSON_EXPLICIT` is defined to the empty string, so the signature is:

     ```cpp
     template<typename ValueType>